Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MAY id="java-params-complex-growth" %} use the _options_ parameter pattern for simple service methods that you expect to `grow` in the future.

-{% include requirement/MAY id="java-params-complex-overloads" %} add simple overloads of methods using the _options_ parameter pattern.
+{% include requirement/MAY id="java-params-simple-overloads" %} add simple overloads of methods using the _options_ parameter pattern.

 If in common scenarios, users are likely to pass just a small subset of what the _options_ parameter represents, consider adding an overload with a parameter list representing just this subset.

-{% include requirement/MUSTNOT id="java-params-complex-overloads" %} introduce method overloads that take a subset of the parameters as well as the _options_ parameter. _Option_ parameters must be the only argument to a method, apart from the `Context` type, which must continue to be outside the _options_ type.
+{% include requirement/MUSTNOT id="java-params-complex-overloads" %} introduce method overloads that take a subset of the parameters as well as the _options_ parameter, except for parameters that are for client-side use only (e.g. `Context`, timeout, etc).

 {% include requirement/MUST id="java-params-complex-withResponse" %} use the _options_ parameter type, if it exists, for all `*WithResponse` methods.
 If no _options_ parameter type exists, do not create one solely for the `*WithResponse` method.